leo1oel/lmms-engine/.github/CONTRIBUTING.md

 ## Commit Message Convention

-We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification to maintain a clean and meaningful commit history.
+We use a standardized commit message format to maintain a clean and meaningful commit history.
 This helps us:

 - Automatically generate changelogs
 - Quickly understand the nature of changes